DracotMolver/soube/README.md

 # Soube
 Soube is a simple music player based on Electronjs.
 It's simeple and minimalist with a beautiful design.

+## Now you can installe it by rpm and deb package

 ## Features
  * Notifications showing what song is played.
  * Auto detection of new songs.